-AHCCCSA reserves the right to terminate this contract in whole or in part due to the failure of DES/DDD to comply with any term or condition of the contract or failure to take corrective action as required by AHCCCSA to comply with the terms of the contract.
+Termination: AHCCCSA reserves the right to terminate this contract in whole or in part due to the failure of DES/DDD to comply with any term or condition of the contract and as authorized by the Balanced Budget Act of 1997 and 42 CFR 438.708.
 If DES/DDD is providing services under more than one contract with AHCCCSA, AHCCCSA may deem unsatisfactory performance under one contract to be cause to require DES/DDD to provide assurance of performance under any and all other contracts.
 In such situations, AHCCCSA reserves the right to seek remedies under both actual and anticipatory breaches of contract if adequate assurance of performance is not received.
-DES/DDD Officer shall mail written notice of the termination and the reason(s) for it to the Contractor by certified mail, return receipt requested.
+The Contracting Officer shall mail written notice of the termination and the reason(s) for it to DES/DDD by certified mail, return receipt requested.
+Pursuant to the Balanced Budget Act of 1997 and 42 CFR 438.708, AHCCCSA shall provide DES/DDD with a pretermination hearing before termination of the contract.